ordercloud-api/ordercloud-javascript-sdk/CONTRIBUTING.md

 1. Verify the version has been bumped and adheres to [semantic versioning](https://semver.org/)
 2. Verify the [changelog](./CHANGELOG.md) has been updated
 3. Merge the pull request
-4. Create a [new release on github](https://github.com/ordercloud-api/ordercloud-javascript-sdk/releases/new) with a new git tag.
-5. Run `npm publish --dry-run` for a preview, or `npm publish`.
-6. Have a beer! 🍻
+4. The Tag, Release, & Publish workflow will take care of creating a git tag and releasing to npm for you.